josephtule/astrolib-odin/README.md

   - [x] n-body for celestial bodies
   - [x] add switch to control which model to use (lowest precision between two bodies, certain bodies may not have zonal spherical harmonic parameters)
 - [ ] Add spherical harmonics
+- [ ] Implement rotation vector for zonal (not negligible) and spherical harmonics
 - [ ] Add UI to be able to spawn new bodies (both celestial and satellite)
   - [ ] Adding new body should pause simulation
   - [ ] add support for rotating frames